How To Be Present In Your Relationship

 My wife and I enjoy the outdoors.
 Our dates take place at parks or walking through trails.
 We spend time talking to each other.
 Talking about what we see or how we feel.
 By focusing on each other and what’s in front of us, we are genuinely closer together and more connected.

 In all honesty, it wasn’t always like this for my relationship.
 Just like your relationship, my relationship has and will continue to require work.
 I cannot begin to tell you how many times in the past, I picked up my phone on dates or found myself daydreaming about what I forgot to do at work.

 The important factor to remember is that relationships require work.
 Get your hands dirty and focus on the person you love.

-In addition, to focusing on today, I also want to stress the importance of eliminating toxic topics during cohesive moments.
+In addition, to focus on today, I also want to stress the importance of eliminating toxic topics during cohesive moments.

 Below is a list that helps couples focus on the present and have healthier dates.

 - Create a rule that phones must not be present.
 Unless it’s an emergency-related matter.

 - Play games on dates that focus on learning more about each other.
 For instance, 21 questions.

 - Switch off on who picks the date.

 - Spend time posting the date and reflecting on your experience with your partner.